 provide alternate names (for programmers who either forget or want the algorithm to be commensurate with its context) and non-OO invocations of methods

 automatic conversion of nodes and edges to their integer id’s (to use as array indices) – can there be a toInteger() method?

+There are a number of possible execution options, come of which don’t allow for backtracking; see the Algorithm section below for a more comprehensive discussion.

+There’s a problem with heap space if there are too many changes in state.
+Maybe this can be streamlined so that state changes are tied to beginStep() and endStep() calls.

 Display attributes: selection, weights and labels